SummaryDev/ethereum-sql/docs/how-we-index-store-and-decode.md

 `erc20` schema: `erc20."AAVEToken_evt_Transfer"`.

-Contracts can have multiple labels and their views can be found in several schemas.
+Contracts can have multiple labels and their views can be found in multiple schemas.

 ---

-# Discover events and contracts
+## Discover events and contracts

-Overall we have about
+Overall we have

 - 14k event views in `event` schema (like `Transfer_address_from_address_to_uint256_value_d`)